tech-learning-collective/tech-learning-collective.github.io/_includes/boilerplate-partner-ctf-event.md

 As with all Tech Learning Collective events, racism, queerphobia, transphobia, sexism, &ldquo;brogrammer,&rdquo; &ldquo;manarchist,&rdquo; or any kind of similarly awful behavior *will* result in immediate removal from class without a refund.
 Please refer to [our lightweight social rules](https://github.com/AnarchoTechNYC/meta/wiki/Social-rules) for details on our strictly enforced no-tolerance policy against bigotry of any kind.

+## About the Anarcho-Tech NYC Collective

+The [NYC chapter of the Anarcho-Tech Collective](https://github.com/AnarchoTechNYC/meta/wiki) provides technological and digital infrastructure support services to anti-fascist, anti-racist, and anti-capitalist organizations in New York City.
+These services range from computer training for activists and advocacy groups, to direct assistance with digital components of advocacy efforts and private audits of an ally&rsquo;s security posture when requested.
+We are an entirely volunteer-run organization operating without any licensing or legal recognition and a financial budget intentionally as close to zero as possible.

 {% include boilerplate-press.md %}

 *This event is publicized on behalf of another group and is not an official {{ site.title }} workshop or class.*